 As of now, there are two sportsbook locations that can be accessed in the state of Arkansas.
 Those two locations are Oaklawn Racing Casino Resort in Hot Springs and Southland Casino Racing in West Memphis.
 There is only one casino location that exists in this state that does not offer sports betting, with that being the Saracen Casino Resort in Pine Bluff.

 As previously mentioned, there are plans to add two more casino locations in the state of Arkansas.
 Those plans currently call for sportsbooks to be added in Jefferson County and Pope County.
 Surprisingly, there does not appear to be a sportsbook coming to Little Rock, the state capital, anytime soon.
 But with Delaware North poised to make a large expansion to the Southland gaming facility, and more casinos coming in the future, the growth of Arkansas casino wagering has been impressive for sports bettors and non-sports bettors alike.

-Unfortunately, online sportsbooks are not available to bettors in Arkansas at this time.
-Big names in the industry such as FanDuel and DraftKings are not allowed to offer their sports betting products to people in this state.
+Unfortunately, big names in the industry such as FanDuel and DraftKings are not allowed to offer their sports betting products to people in this state.
 Online sports betting is arguably at its peak right now, with an all-time high in competition leading to sportsbooks offering more in the way of promotions and betting markets than ever before.
-For those in Arkansas, they are not able to enjoy the golden age just yet.
+For those in Arkansas, they are left with just Betly who recently launch in late April.